klandestino/sigRTC/README.md

 It is just some random string that you choose yourself.
 It could be `realm=myapp` or actually anything.
 If two clients should be able to connect to each other, they must use the same realm.

+You can also use the realm to separate the users at your site.
+An example: add a chat room name to your realm string, to make sure users will only connect to other users in the same chat room.

 To avoid any implementation troubles with case insensitive file systems or other fuckups, we are a bit anal and only allow lower case a-z and 0-9 chars in the realm string.